emberjs/rfcs/text/0000-deprecate-ember-logger.md

 When a project is built for production, `Ember.Logger` calls become a no-op.
 Replacing `Ember.Logger` calls with console calls will require some other mechanism to suppress logging in production builds.
-Fortunately, there are Babel plugins to suppress console interaction.
-Using a Babel plugin is a far more comprehensive solution than relying upon `Ember.logger`, as it will catch those places where the developer directly used a `console.log` call, or - worse - a `debugger` statement.
-As a part of implementing this RFC, we will need to ensure it is easy for a developer to incorporate that support into the `ember-cli` Broccoli pipeline.
+Fortunately, the `babel-plugin-transform-remove-console` will suppress console interaction, a far more comprehensive solution than relying upon `Ember.logger`.
+We will need to supply instructions for setting this up (for production builds only) in the `ember-cli` Broccoli pipeline.

 ### Within the framework